josephsl/wintenApps/addoninternals.md

 The Windows App Objects goes one step further by recording instances of this event and providing workarounds for specific cases.
 These include announcing correct text for Edge alerts (see below), preventing repeat announcements in some apps and so on.

 As of 2022, no live region change event workaround exists in the add-on at the global plugin level (still exists at the app module level).
-The last remaining workaround (preventing NVDA from announcing live region from Start menu when changing screen resolution) is no longer needed in newer Windows 10 and 11 releases.
+The last remaining workaround (preventing NVDA from announcing live region from Start menu when changing screen resolution) at the global plugin level is no longer needed in newer Windows 10 and 11 releases.
+The last app module with known live region implementation issues - Windows 10 Settings app - was removed in 2025 with a fixe from Microsoft.

 #### Recognizing various dialogs